gsileno/processmining/README.md

   ["A", "C", "B", "D"],
 ]
 ```
-capturing sequences observed from a monitoring point.
+capturing sequences observed from a certain monitoring point.

 The output is a *Petri Net*, i.e. a directed bipartite graph with places and transitions.